d1manson/waveform/README.md

 #### To use the application do one of the following:
 + go to [d1manson.github.io/waveform](http://d1manson.github.io/waveform) for the latest fairly stable version
-+ go to [googledrive.com/...XNVE/dev/](https://googledrive.com/host/0B2QfZjKOj5KxT2wwSFZwRUVXNVE/dev) for the latest (very unstable) dev version
 + [download](https://github.com/d1manson/waveform/archive/master.zip) the code and open index.html in your browser.
 + if you want an older "stable" version you will need to navigate through the git history of the ``hgpages``  branch and download the version you like.
-Note that unfortunately no version numbering scheme has been used so there isn't a simple way of reocgnising previous iterations.
+Note that only recent releases have been tagged with human-readable names.

 **Updates** I will endevaour to create named releases when new features are implemented (but not do that annoyingly ofen).
 There is an RSS feed for releases ([here](https://github.com/d1manson/waveform/releases.atom)), which you can use with any RSS reader or [RSS email service](https://blogtrottr.com/).